RST Guide 204

 Note: Persons are not entitled to claim an exemption on items used for their business or for their own use unless an exemption is provided for under the Act.
 PECs or identity cards may not be used by purchasers to claim an exemption from RST on real property contracts or on fixtures.

 Supplies of PEC forms are not provided by the Ministry of Finance since it is not a prescribed form.
-Vendors or taxpayers who need more forms may use photocopies or reproductions of the sample Purchase Exemption Certificate form provided with this Guide.
+Vendors or taxpayers who need more forms may use photocopies or reproductions of the sample Purchase Exemption Certificate form [PDF] provided with this Guide.

 Purchase Exemption Certificates may be used in the following ways: